jloffredo2/state-elect-law-db/README.md

 **Institution**: MIT

-**Date**: 2025-04-22
+**Date**: 2025-06-05

 ## DESCRIPTION
 This dataset is the product of scraping the *National Conference of State Legislature*'s "State Elections Legislation Database" and *Voting Rights Lab*'s "Legislative Tracker."
 The code for producing this dataset can be found in this GitHub repo: https://github.com/jloffredo2/state-elect-law-db.
 See the `code` subfolder for all relevant code.

 If you are using this dataset, please cite it and provide, NCSL and Voting Rights Lab with proper citation as follows:

 > National Conference of State Legislatures.
-2024. *State Elections Legislation Database*. www.ncsl.org/research/elections-and-campaigns/elections-legislation-database.aspx (April 22, 2025).
+2024. *State Elections Legislation Database*. www.ncsl.org/research/elections-and-campaigns/elections-legislation-database.aspx (June 05, 2025).

 > Voting Rights Lab.
-2024. *Legislative Tracker*. https://tracker.votingrightslab.org/pending/search (April 22, 2025).
+2024. *Legislative Tracker*. https://tracker.votingrightslab.org/pending/search (June 05, 2025).

 *To access tidy versions of these databases, use the following files:*
 * `output/ncsl_bill_database.csv`: NCSL "State Elections Legislation" database in `.csv` format